Zbigniew Libera: Reception

 LEGO Concentration Camp attracted much attention and controversy, mostly due to its subject matter and The Lego Group's identity as a respected toy company that produces child-friendly products.

-Libera was criticised by the curator of the Polish Pavilion and sculptor Jan Stanislaw for the inappropriate use of children's toys.
-The Polish Pavilion invited Libera to display his works in the famous Venice Biennale art exhibition; however, Stanislaw told Libera to not include LEGO Concentration Camp in the display.
+Libera was criticized by the curator of the Polish Pavilion and sculptor Jan Stanislaw for the inappropriate use of children's toys.
+The Polish Pavilion invited Libera to display his works in the famous Venice Biennale art exhibition; however, Stanislaw told Libera not to include LEGO Concentration Camp in the display.

-Notable criticism came from The Lego Group itself, who believed Libera created the piece with the intention of being the centre of debate and attention.
-The Lego Group also stated they were unaware of Libera’s intentions when they provided him with the building blocks, and said that if they were aware Libera was going to make concentration camp buildings using their products, they would not have given him the bricks.
+Notable criticism came from The Lego Group itself, who believed Libera created the piece intending to be the centre of debate and attention.
+The Lego Group also stated they were unaware of Libera's intentions when they provided him with the building blocks, and said that if they were aware Libera was going to make concentration camp buildings using their products, they would not have given him the bricks.
 On 24 February 1997, The Lego Group released an official press release on the issue, declaring that they believe Libera's work to be "disturbing and deplorable", and refusing to take ownership for sponsoring the artwork.

-Libera made consistent attempts to combat criticism, stating that it was never his intention to provide LEGO Concentration Camp to children as a toy, and that he only had artistic intent in making the work.
-He clarified that the meaning behind the artwork was to highlight the contrast between the horrors of the real world, and the perfect world that is presented to children.
+Libera made consistent attempts to combat criticism, stating that it was never his intention to provide a LEGO Concentration Camp to children as a toy and that he only had artistic intent in making the work.
+He clarified that the meaning behind the artwork was to highlight the contrast between the horrors of the real world, and the perfect world presented to children.

 The Jewish Museum in New York supports Libera's piece as it represents a "pivotal event in Jewish history" and important cultural attitudes.
 Joan Sall, curator of the Levinthal exhibition in the Museum of Judaica, also supports Libera's artwork, arguing that it cleverly demonstrates an ironic point of view, where an otherwise innocuous children's toy is used to show a destructive moment in history.
 Sall argues that the clear irony of Libera's artwork signifies that the Holocaust is not just Jewish history, but world history.

 Works

 Videography

-Libera’s rise to fame as an artist began in the 1980’s in Europe when he released a video series beginning with Intimate Rites (1984), followed by How to Train Little Girls (1987), and Mystical Perseverance (1984–1990).
+Libera's rise to fame as an artist began in the 1980s in Europe when he released a video series beginning with Intimate Rites (1984), followed by How to Train Little Girls (1987), and Mystical Perseverance (1984–1990).

 These videos became popular in Europe as a result of the controversial topic Libera based them on; hospitals and death.
-Intimate Rites is allegedly influenced by the treatments that Libera's grandmother endured in her later life, such as being showered, being spoonfed and having her diapers changed.
+Intimate Rites is allegedly influenced by the treatments that Libera's grandmother endured in her later life, such as being showered, being spoonfed, and having her diapers changed.
 Mystical Perseverance is said to have also been influenced by Libera's grandmother and her strange actions that came about as a result of her slow deterioration due to illness.
 How to Train Little Girls is a political comment on societal norms, such as sexual roles.